JabRef/JabRefOnline/_faq/10_general.md

 This option contains a semicolon-separated list of field names.
 Any field you add to this list will always be stored without introduction of line breaks.

-## **[Unclear Q&A]** Q: Is it possible to open files, e.g. from my web browser, in the running instance of JabRef instead of opening a new instance?
+## Q: I have a JabRef open.
+If I open a bibtex file from my web browser, a new JabRef is started.
+I want the file to be opened in the currently opened JabRef.
+Is this possible?

 A: Yes.
 Go to **Options -&gt; Preferences -&gt; Advanced -&gt; “Remote operation”**.
 Put a checkmark to “Listen for remote operation on port:”.
 This option allows new instances of JabRef to detect the instance already running, and pass files to that instead of opening a new window.
+Note: This is the default [since JabRef 3.0](https://github.com/JabRef/jabref/blob/master/CHANGELOG.md#30---2015-11-29).

 ## Q: Is it possible to append entries from a BibTeX file, e.g. from my web browser, to the currently opened database?